 - Provide an overview.
 Briefly describe the project, including the required outcomes and why the project is being undertaken.

 - Review the OKRs (objectives and key results).
 Discuss major deliverables and expected milestones.
+What essential information should you get from a client before you begin a project?
+Consider this before you dive into discussions.

 - Present a high-level schedule.
 Use a Gantt chart to illustrate key steps and dependencies in the project schedule.